ekamperi/ekamperi.github.io/_posts/2019-07-23-adversarial-attacks.md

 \end{align}
 $$

-So, the phrase "Imposing a gradient at the output using the syntax <|…,NetPortGradient[oport] -> ograd|> is equivalent to replacing this scalar sum with a *dot product between the output and ograd*." makes sense now.
+So, the phrase "Imposing a gradient at the output using the syntax `NetPortGradient[oport] -> ograd` is equivalent to replacing this scalar sum with a *dot product between the output and ograd*" makes sense now.

 [Useful link][4] on `NetPortGradient[]`.